 For the large-scale expansion including Beauty and the Beast at Tokyo Disneyland that was originally slated to open on April 15, 2020, previews for on-site hotel guests were slated to start in March.
 Those didn’t end up happening–and instead the parks closed for several months–but the point stands.
 Tokyo Disney Resort typically does soft openings or previews for major additions.

-Our expectation is that happens again with Fantasy Springs, unless construction delays prevent it.
+The biggest wild card or real monkey wrench to soft openings is construction delays, which could still prevent Fantasy Springs from being ready before mid-May 2024.
 In which case, Tokyo Disney Resort may do test & adjust and ‘trial operations’ via the limited-capacity entry system.
 Speaking of which…

 To enter Fantasy Springs and enjoy the new locations and attractions, a Standby Pass (available free of charge) or Disney Premier Access (available for a fee) for eligible attractions in Fantasy Springs will be required, in addition to a valid Park ticket for Tokyo DisneySea.